danreilly/quanet_hdl/README.md

-# goals for this repository
+# Goals for this repository

-Retarget Analog Devices's DAQ3 and AD9081 projects to work with the zcu106, or perhaps also the zcu102 if we use that instead.
+Retarget Analog Devices's DAQ3 and AD9081 projects to work with the zcu106 and the zcu102.
 Also for general expermentation.

+The zcu106/daq3 project is half-duplex.
+The zxu102/xxx project will be full-duplex.
-It implements parts of the block diagram that I uploaded to Basecamp called "dans_transitional_HDL_block_diagram.jpg".
+These implement parts of the block diagram that I uploaded to Basecamp called "dans_transitional_HDL_block_diagram.jpg".

+# Building the HDL

+To build the .bit file:

+  `cd projects/<PROJNAME>/<BOARDNAME>`
+  `make`

+Then to pack the bitfile inside a BOOT.BIN file, run

+  `build_boot.bat`

+I used to keep copies of the latest BOOT.BINs in nucrypt_boot_objs But now I keep them in their respective build directories in

+  `quanet_hdl/projects/<PROJNAME>/<BOARDNAME>/latest/BOOT.BIN`

+Copy this to /boot/BOOT.BIN on your board.
+Often I run dl1.bat and dl2.bat to do this.

+The register map (the `h_vhdl_include.h` file) changes from build to build.
+So it's kept next to the BOOT.BIN in the "latest" folder.
+The project makefile produces `h_vhdl_extract.h` from the vhdl sources.
+(see `regextractor.opt`, and `global_pkg.vhd`, `quanet_dac.vhd`, `quanet_adc.vhd`)

+Per-IP resource utilization reports are also put into "latest"

+The embedded code running on the PS (see my board_code repo) must be compiled with the register map appropriate for the bitfile it talks to.
+Embedded code can read the FWVER register in the HDL, to see if it matches the FWVER constant defined in h_vhdl_include.h, as a sanity check.

+There may be multiple day-to-day commits to these repositories.
+This is work in progress.
+When a milestone is reached, I'll tag both commits in the hdl repo and the board_code repo.
+Then I'll start using a new FWVER in both.

 # DAQ3 status

 The DAQ3 bitfile for the zcu106 can fully access the DAQ3 ADCs and DACs.
 The device tree is OK, and linux boots.

-When storing I&Q samples, the DAQ3 HDL uses the 2GByte ddr4 ram as a fifo.
+When storing I&Q samples, the zcu106 DAQ3 HDL uses the 2GByte ddr4 ram as a fifo.
 It uses a total of four bytes to store one 12-bit I sample and one 12-bit Q sample.
 However, this does not limit the capture to just 2G/4 = 512k samples, because the PS simultaneously drains the fifo.
 In practice, I have been able to capture 100ms = 117M samples of consecutive samples to a file on the board, with no loss.

 # AD9081/AD9988 status